-The worst aspects of this problem are that certain coincidences I believe Trump regards as similarities between himself and Patton as portrayed in the movie are now re-enforcing his delusional belief that he is very much like George Patton – someone who he only knows through a movie.
+The worst aspects of this problem are that certain coincidences Trump apparently regards as similarities between himself and Patton as portrayed in the movie have re-enforced his delusional belief that he is very much like George Patton – someone who he only knows through a movie.

 The biggest thing my hypothesis has going for it is if you momentarily embrace it, it explains pretty much everything and holds up to scrutiny from numerous angles.
 Of course its not perfect, but indulge me and then draw your own conclusion— BECAUSE COMMENTS ARE ENABLED!!
 Please weigh in if you feel so inclined!

 The movie ‘Patton’ is a masterpiece of film making that starts with a very strong Francis Ford Coppola screenplay advised by none other than Patton contemporary and equal- General Omar Bradley himself.
 An inspired George C Scott gave a brilliant, authentic and career defining performance then blew off accepting his Best Actor Oscar to go to a hockey game, how cool is that?
 Throw in one of the best movie scores outside Star Wars to move it along from the great Jerry Goldsmith of Star Trek fame.
 The director was Franklin J Shaffner , fresh off “Planet of the Apes” success.

 The fact is Film Appreciation 101 might save the planet were Trump forced to take the course.
-If he had he would have realized the Ironic Duality of the plot.
+If he were he might realize the Ironic Duality of the plot.

 The root of Trump’s many misconceptions seems to be that he is viewing the movie in a very simple manner.
 It seems likely Donald Trump never took a single film class.
 The fact is Film Appreciation 101 might save the planet were Trump forced to take the course.
 If he had he would have realized the Ironic Duality of the plot.